vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 Then in the server, create an OAuth authentication record with above parameters, and grant it to the user.

-The client application call the IDP token API to retrieve the following parameters:
+The client application or user call the IDP token API to retrieve the following parameters:

 - ***access_token***: Access tokens are the thing that applications use to make connection requests on behalf of a user.